Kaimur Recovery Project

 The terrain of the Kaimur Wildlife Sanctuary is characterized by a large plateau intersected by seasonal streams that form narrow, elongated gorges, cliffs, and waterfalls.
 Perennial and seasonal streams originate from the Kaimur Hills, with large rocks dotting the landscape.

 The diverse geology of the plateau gives rise to varied habitat types, supporting a rich biodiversity.
 The sanctuary is home to 48 species of mammals, 127 bird species, and 22 reptile species.
-Besides the tigers, chinkara, blackbuck, four-horned antelopes, leopards, sloth bears, hyenas, honey badgers, and Indian Pangolins are also present in the sanctuary.
+Apart from tigers, the sanctuary is home to chinkara, blackbuck, four-horned antelopes, leopards, sloth bears, hyenas, honey badgers, and Indian pangolins.
 Although some of these species occurrences were based on interviews with local people, quantitative data is lacking to frame a long-term conservation plan for this vital protected area.

 Through our collaboration with the Department of Environment, Forest and Climate Change, Government of Bihar, Wildlife Trust of India aims to assess the status of wild animals, evaluate habitat conditions, understand the socio-political context, and develop a comprehensive plan to restore the degraded tiger habitat.